captbaritone/raven-for-redux/README.md

    already been initialized.
 For example, if you include Raven as its own `<script>` tag.
 2. Adds your state as context to _all_ errors, not just reducer exceptions.
+3. Does not swallow/hide errors thrown within the reducer.

 ## API: `createRavenMiddleware(Raven, [options])`